NieneB/InternshipReport/index.md

 Leaflet also has the applicability to install plugins.
 For letting the user change the background map, the MiniMap plugin was used.

 For building the transect line, d3 is used.
 A graphic drawing package.
-The transect line is therefor not a geographic representation but more information display.
+The transect line is therefore not a geographic representation but more information display.
 The geo-data is retained in the underlying data.

 ### Back-end

-First both client side and server side are build on one computer as a single seat set-up, in order to develop and test the processes.
+First both client side and server side are built on one computer as a single seat set-up, in order to develop and test the processes.
 Once the desired result is achieved, the prototype application will be moved to a server with a database.

 #### Database
 The open source database PostgreSQL was installed with a PostGIS extension to create the needed database.
 It is currently the most popular free and open source spatial database (Steiniger and Hunter 2013).
-The PostGIS extension enables geographic objects like shape files and rasters.
+The PostGIS extension enables geographic objects like shape files and raster’s.

-Everything was loaded in the dutch projected coordinate system RD new (EPSG:28992)
+Everything was loaded in the Dutch projected coordinate system RD new (EPSG:28992)

 #### API
-A API or application programming interface, is needed to conect the web-application with the data in the PostGis database.
+A API or application programming interface, is needed to connect the web-application with the data in the PostGis database.
 For this purpose Brianc node-postgres is used.
 Done with Node-Postgres for PostgreSQL client for node.js with pure JavaScript bindings.

 ## Sub-objective 3.
 Evaluating prototype web-application